ibm-cloud-docs/account/restrict-by-user.md

 In this tutorial, you set a filter to restrict users from viewing all third-party offerings in the {{site.data.keyword.cloud}} catalog.
 {: shortdesc}

-This feature is available only in a closed beta.
-If you’re interested in participating, contact kala.nenkova@ibm.com.
-{: note}

 ## Before you begin
 {: #prereq-restrict}